 Why I love this recipe

 I absolutely love lemon foods and cookies.
-I love tart and sweet and these are sweet and tart and so delicious.
 The texture is perfect and when I bite into them, they take me straight to summertime.
-These Summer Cookies are so soft and so chewy and both the lemon and strawberry flavors shine through beautifully.
-I also love how fun and unique they are.
+Both the lemon and strawberry flavors shine through beautifully.
 They also do not contain any lemon extract.
 I tested and tested this recipe until I was able to make a cookie with a strong lemon flavor without any extract- they are all natural!

 - butter, softened, but not too soft.
 We recommend getting it out 30-45 minutes before starting.

-- vanilla, pure is recommended, but imitation is fine as the vanilla flavor is not highlighted in this recipe
+- vanilla, pure is recommended, but imitation is fine as the vanilla flavor is not highlighted in this recipe.
+I tested the recipe with both and couldn't taste a difference.

 - lemon juice, fresh squeezed is recommended, but concentrate will work in a pinch!